scala/scala/spec/01-lexical-syntax.md

 | `‘\‘ ‘"‘`     | `\u0022` | double quote    |  `"`   |
 | `‘\‘ ‘'‘`     | `\u0027` | single quote    |  `'`   |
 | `‘\‘ ‘\‘`     | `\u005c` | backslash       |  `\`   |

+In addition, Unicode escape sequences of the form `\uxxxx`, where each `x` is a hex digit are recognized in character and string literals.

 It is a compile time error if a backslash character in a character or string literal does not start a valid escape sequence.